lukamicoder/ddns-client/README.md

 To install as a Windows service in a Windows environment or a daemon in a Linux environment run 'ddns-client install'.

-To remove the service run 'ddns-client remove'.
+To remove the service run 'ddns-client uninstall'.